IV Sedation

 General Anesthesia

 We offer general anesthesia for patients who want to be unconscious during their procedure.
-A breathing tube will be inserted, and your condition will be closely monitored during this procedure.
-With general anesthesia, there is no need for numbing the site as the whole body will feel numb.
+A breathing tube will be inserted, and your condition will be closely monitored.
+With general anesthesia, there is no need for numbing the treatment site as the whole body will feel numb.

 IV Sedation vs. General Anesthesia